isHuman by lemma.id

 from coming back as a new account.

-Built for platforms where account rotation is the actual attack.
-Ticketing and presale drops, marketplaces, gaming, free trials, rewards programs.
-Anywhere it costs an abuser almost nothing to make the next account.
+Built for platforms where account rotation is the attack.
+Ticketing and presale drops, marketplaces, gaming, free trials, rewards — anywhere the next account is almost free.

 Example

-Recognize the same returning wallet with a stable, site-private PPID.
-Good for continuity and for trying the integration.
-Be honest with yourself about the limit, though: anyone can create another wallet, so this tier alone won't stop repeat abusers.
+The continuous thing.
+Recognize the same returning lemma.id with a stable, site-private PPID.
+Good for trying the integration — but anyone can create another lemma.id, so this alone won't stop repeat abusers.

-The enforcement tier.
-One account per verified human, which means a ban actually costs the abuser something.
-This is the tier to require when new-account rotation is the attack you're fighting.
+One account per verified human.
+A ban actually costs the abuser something.
+Use this when new-account rotation is the attack you're fighting.

 For your real users